 Traveler's Guide to Mexican Camping Is Really The Book Every RV'er Needs To Travel Mexico

-While this RV guide is in need of updating (a laborious task, as I well know) I talked to Mike and Terri recently and they are going about it, This is still the best RV park guide that exists.
+While this RV guide is in need of updating (a laborious task, as I well know) I talked to Mike and Terri recently and they are going about it, This is still the best RV park guide.
 I do my best with RV parks in my roadlogs, but for a comprehensive guide to every RV park in Mexico there is no competition.
 They have a special Baja edition now.

 The Traveler's Guide to Mexican Camping, written by Mike & Terri Church is the real McCoy.
 This is the only RV guide to Mexico with the "Mexico" Mike seal of approval.
 Could you drive your RV or pull your trailer all through Mexico with just this guide and no map?
 No. But it will get you to your RV park like no map (or even my road logs) can.
 So get my maps and road logsget my maps and road logs and the Church's guide.

 Driving your RV or trailer to Mexico?
 Tent camping in Mexico - this won't do you much good unless you like to stay at RV parks.
 Driving to Mexico in an RV can be a wonderful RV driving experience.
 But, if you can't find the RV parks in Mexico without getting snarled in Mexican city traffic, you will have a terrible RV trip to Mexico.
 You need this RV and camping guide to Mexico if you drive an RV or pull a trailer to Mexico.
 The Church's updated this book in 2009.
 Surprisingly, a lot of the info is still valid, but a number of parks have gone out of business, so just have a Plan B and don't get your hopes set on a particular RV park - unless you have checked their website to know they are open.